Prasathdv/50projectsin50days/README.md

 **Today's Progress**: Completed Blurry Loading project using HTML, CSS and JS.

 **Thoughts:** Learned CSS filter method to blur an image and added a 3rd party function scale() to maap one range of numbers with other range.
 This is mainly used to blur image while number counter increases and viceversa.

+### Day 6: December 14.
+Monday

+**Today's Progress**: Completed Scroll Animation project using HTML, CSS and JS.

+**Thoughts:** Learned window scroll event and innerHeight function.
+Also learnt getBoundingClientRect() function and used its top property to calculate box top height.
+Used CSS nth-of-child(even) to display even and odd boxes from different directions.